 It has a widespread reputation for keeping people well during an outbreak of infectious disease.
 This is one of those plants you should ingest on a steady basis.
 In China, where the plant grows profusely, it is widely used as a tonic.
 The Chinese collect the plant as it spikes into bloom, take the top leaves and flower heads from it and make a treatment to treat fevers and rheumatism.
 They also use the leaves and flower heads as an alternative, which helps the body go from a state of sickness to one of health.

 When self heal is taken in tea, it can help the body stay healthy.
 It is said to assist liver function and as such, self heal is used to treat patients suffering from liver illness.
 It is also used to treat swollen glands.
 It is an immunity booster.
 The plant has an antibiotic effect.
 Experiments indicate that self heal has broad antimicrobial powers and also kills many pathogenic fungi.
 It can be used as a treatment for athletes foot.

 It was used by native Americans to treat sore throats, stomach cramps, and urinary and liver problems.
 It was also used to kill worms and to help those who suffered from fits.

-The plant gets wide use as a first aid ointment, the ground plant is applied as a poultice to cuts, wounds, bruises, and sores that won’t heal.
+The plant gets wide use as a first-aid ointment, the ground plant is applied as a poultice to cuts, wounds, bruises, and sores that won’t heal.
 Wounds heal a lot faster when you apply self heal.
 You can use it in tea form to lower high blood pressure.
 You can make a tincture of it and take it on a daily basis.
 I use 10 drops morning and night.